redpanda-data/connect/resources/docs/multipart.md

 solution would also not be feasible if the number of parts per message is dynamic.

-Another option would be to configure both Benthos instances to use blobs.
+Another option would be to configure both Benthos instances to use archive processors.

 ![multipart demo 3][multipart_demo_3]